Writing community slang, phrases and acronyms

-If you’ve spent any time on social media, a bunch of these writing phrases and slang terms will be familiar to you!
-If you’re new to the writing or publishing world, though, it can become overwhelming.
-I thought it’d be fun and helpful to collect some of them into a glossary-slash-guide.
-They won’t just help you in chatting to other writers – publishing pros like agents and editors tend to use these too, so it always helps to be clued up.
+If you’ve spent any time on social media or in online writing communities, some of these writing phrases and slang terms may be familiar to you!
+If you’re new to the writing or publishing world, though, you might come across some terms you don’t understand.
+I thought it’d be helpful to collect some of them into a glossary.
+Publishing pros like literary agents and editors often use these too, so it’s useful to get to know them.

 Writing slang

-- Alpha/beta reader: Readers who provide feedback on an author’s book.
-Alpha readers usually see very early versions of a manuscript, maybe even a first draft.
-Beta readers will look at versions that are further along, closer to a finished product.
-Many authors use “beta readers” exclusively, to mean either of those types of feedback.
+- Alpha reader/beta reader: Readers who provide feedback on an early draft of an author’s book.
+Alpha readers usually see very early versions of a manuscript, possibly a first draft.
+Beta readers will look at versions that are further along and may have been revised a few times by the writer.
+Many authors use the term “beta readers” exclusively, though.

 - AU: Alternate universe.
-Usually used in the fan fiction community.
-Based on an original, but changed in some way.
+This term is usually used in the fan fiction community.
+It means the story is based on something that already exists, but diverges from that story or timeline in some way.

 - CP: Critique partner.
-Someone who provides feedback on an author’s book, typically another writer.
-CPs tend to swap work with each other, so it’s a two-way process.
+A writer who provides feedback on another writer’s work.
+CPs tend to swap work with each others.

 - Drabble: Short pieces of writing without much plot.
 Usually more reflective and based on characters.